Leading personal injury and medical negligence solicitors

 Injury in nightclub compensation payout

 Boyes Turner Personal Injury compensation specialists acted for a South African national who suffered a nightclub injury in a nightclub in London.
-We are specialists in bar and club injuries and nightclub accidents.

 The elderly grandmother was visiting her family in the UK and had gone to the nightclub to enjoy an early evening drink with her husband.
 As she walked through the club she was hit by a partition wall which suddenly collapsed on her.
 She suffered painful injuries to her heel and was treated in hospital where she the wound was sutured.